gamedevware/charon/docs/advanced/commands/data_export.rst

      # remote server
      --dataBase "https://charon.live/view/data/My_Game/develop/"

---entities
+--schemas
-   A list of types of documents (entities) to export.
-By default all entities *EXCEPT* metadata are exported.
+   A list of types of documents (schemas) to export.
+By default all schemas *EXCEPT* metadata are exported.

-   - Use space to separate multiple entities.
+   - Use space to separate multiple schemas.
    - You can use wildcards (*) at the beginning and end of names.
    - You can use identifiers in {} instead of names.
    - You can exclude certain names by using an exclamation mark (!) at the beginning of their names.

    .. code-block:: bash

-     # entity name
+     # schema name
-     --entities Character
+     --schemas Character
-     --entities Character Item
+     --schemas Character Item

      # all (default)
-     --entities *
+     --schemas *

      # masks
-     --entities Char*
+     --schemas Char*
-     --entities *Modifier
+     --schemas *Modifier
-     --entities *Mod*
+     --schemas *Mod*

-     # entity id
+     # schema id
-     --entities {18d4bf318f3c49688087dbed}
+     --schemas {18d4bf318f3c49688087dbed}

      # negation
-     --entities Char* !Character
+     --schemas Char* !Character
-     --entities !*Item*
+     --schemas !*Item*

---attributes
+--properties
-   A list of attributes or attribute types to export.
-By default all attributes are exported.
+   A list of properties or property types to export.
+By default all properties are exported.

-   - Id attribute always included
+   - *Id* property always included
-   - Use space to separate multiple entities.
+   - Use space to separate multiple properties.
    - You can use wildcards (*) at the beginning and end of names.
    - You can use identifiers in {} instead of names.
    - You can exclude certain names by using an exclamation mark (!) at the beginning of their names.